AminAliari/Swift-Extentions/README.md

 str.trim() // "Hello World"
 ```

-feel free to use this under Apache License terms.
+feel free to use this extension under Apache License terms.